oriweingart/redux-publish-action/README.md

   applyMiddleware(publishActionMiddleware)
 );
 ```
-For user that present his interaction - add ?sender=true to the application url
+Users wishing to show their interactions with the application should add ?sender=true to the application url
 ```bash
 http://your.app.com?sender=true
 ```
-For users that receive the interactions from the sender - add ?receiver=true to the application url
+Users wishing to see another user's interactions with the application should add add ?receiver=true to the application url
 ```bash
 http://your.app.com?receiver=true
 ```